RicardoFrank/UC-Berkeley-W205-Project/python/README.md

     $ ./run-spark --broker <kafka broker endpoint>

-The demo assumes all systems/daemons are running locally.
+The rest of this doc assumes all systems/daemons are running locally.
+All commands take some form of `--help` or `-h` to see arguments to point them at remote endpoints.

 ## Start the tweet classifier

-    $ python classifer/server.py        # binds to localhost:6666
+    $ python classifer/server.py        # binds to all interfaces on port 6666

 ## Start the tweet injector